-As part of the ReCONNECT NC series, we will host six Emerging Issues Forums over the next three years.
-Each forum will focus on a different topic centered on innovative strategies to address our loss of connection.
+As part of the ReCONNECT NC series, the Institute for Emerging Issues (IEI) will host six Emerging Issues Forums over the next three years, each focusing on a different topic to address North Carolina’s loss of community engagement.

-At IEI, we believe that local communities—with their traditions, willingness to work, and history of coming together in the toughest of times to solve the biggest of challenges—can help launch us on the path to reconnection.
-For each topic we address over the next three years, we will identify and collaborate with a cadre of communities—five places that have brought together diverse, energetic teams to implement new solutions that make them stronger and better equipped to succeed, and more “connected.”
-We see communities as the experts who can lead change and inspire others to become part of a more connected North Carolina.
+Local communities and organizations—with their traditions, willingness to work, and history of coming together in the toughest of times to solve the biggest of challenges—can help launch us on the path to reconnection.
+These experts can lead change and inspire others to become part of a more connected North Carolina.

 ReCONNECT to Community

-We will begin this work with our first Emerging Issues Forum in the ReCONNECT NC series, ReCONNECT to Community, focused on increasing the number of people working to make their communities stronger through civic engagement.
-People across our state are stepping away from community life, threatening our ability to solve our biggest challenges and maintain our economic competitiveness.
-The fall 2018 Emerging Issues Forum will explore this rise of disengagement and identify strategies to re-energize our citizens.
+The first Emerging Issues Forum in the series, ReCONNECT to Community, focuses on increasing the number of people making their community stronger through civic engagement.
+ReCONNECT to Community explores the rise of disengagement and identifies strategies to re-energize citizens.

 How can your community get involved?

-IEI is now accepting applications from NC communities that are actively working on successful or promising initiatives, increasing civic engagement to address critical community challenges.
+We are seeking communities actively working on successful or promising initiatives to increase civic engagement to address critical community challenges.

-- Designing communities and spaces that facilitate citizen engagement
+- Designing communities and spaces that engage citizens.

-- Creating innovative branding and marketing campaigns to encourage community or citizen involvement
+- Creating innovative branding and marketing campaigns to encourage community involvement.

-- Exploring changes in organizational culture, policies and/or procedures to make participation easier or more accessible
+- Exploring changes in organizational culture, policies and/or procedures to make participation more accessible.

-- Engaging individuals and groups that have historically been under-engaged from civic society
+- Engaging individuals and groups that have historically been under-engaged.

-We will also consider communities who have begun to organize around a civic engagement strategy, but have not yet begun to implement any activities.
+- Communities in the early stages of a civic engagement strategy but have not yet begun to implement activities.

-Lead applicant agencies may include, but are not limited to, entities of local government, education institutions, businesses, non-profit organizations, and faith communities.
+Applicants may include, but are not limited to, local government, education institutions, businesses, non-profit organizations, and faith communities.